joaopn/zotero_llm/README.md

 ## Tasks

-- **Paper analyzer** (`analyze_item`): Uses Zotero's web API to analyze a paper (using its ID) and write the summary to a note attached to the item.
+- **LLM Summary** (`llm_summary`): Uses Zotero's web API to analyze a paper and write the summary to a note attached to the item.
 Adds a "llm_summary" tag to the item.

-- **Collection analyzer** (`analyze_collection`): Analyzes all parent items in a collection and its subcollections.
-Uses the same analysis as `analyze_item` but processes multiple documents at once.
-Supports hierarchical collection paths (e.g., `folder/subfolder`).
-Automatically skips items with existing `llm_summary` tags to prevent duplicates.
+Works on both individual items and entire collections.

+- **Key References** (`key_references`): Extracts the most important and influential references from a research paper and writes them to a "Key References" note.
+Adds a "key_references" tag to the item.
+Works on both individual items and entire collections.

+Both tasks automatically skip items with existing tags to prevent duplicates and require fulltext (PDFs) by default.

 ## Quick Start